Admitting now

 Acute withdrawal onset

-First peak of withdrawal symptoms emerges.
-Medication begins (benzo-tapered for alcohol, buprenorphine for opioids, slow cross-taper for benzos).
+First peak of withdrawal symptoms emerges. supportive care begins (benzo-supervised for alcohol, support for opioids, gradual supervised support for benzos).
 4–6 hourly vitals monitoring.

 3. 03